CatEars/flask-rest-api/README.md

-# Flask REST API template
+# Flask REST API Template

 Repository template for using flask as a restful API.